 |How to Measure for a Bridle|

-Snaffle bridles are available in four main sizes: pony, cob, full and oversize.
-If you're shopping for a bridle and you're unsure of your horse's size, you can estimate the required size based on your horse's halter size.
+Snaffle bridles are available in four main bridle sizes: pony, cob, full and oversize.
+If you're shopping for a bridle and you're unsure which of the bridle sizes is right for your horse, you can estimate the required bridle size based on your horse's halter size.
 For example, if he fits perfectly into a full or regular horse sized halter, he will probably fit a full sized bridle.

 Another alternative is to borrow a bridle to try on your horse, and choose your new bridle depending on how the borrowed one fits.
 For example, if you borrow a full sized bridle and it is a bit too big when adjusted, choose a cob sized bridle.
 (For help adjusting the bridle, refer to How to Adjust a Snaffle Bridle.)